cuustard/uni/SCC.141.md

 - Quality: e.g. maintainability, reliability, performance, usability
 - Process: how the development process is going to be carried out
 - Constraints: from business or operational context

+## Lecture 4 - Understandong Users, Usability, & User Experience

+### Understanding Users

+- Computers used by larg vairety of people (not just techies)
+- Problems if products can't be used effectively by intended user groups
+- Need t oconsider people's capabilities, limitations, needs, & desires

+> "Technology may change rapidly, but people change very slowly.
+The principles of good design never change." - David A. Norman, (2013).
+The Design of Everyday Things: Revised and Expanded Edition.

+The timeline:

+- 1960s: Personal computers grew in popularity, leading to usability concerns
+- 1970s: Software engineering shifted its focus towards non-functional requirements like usability and maintainability
+- 1980s: The discipline of Human-Computer Interaction (HCI) emerged, concentrating on how people interact with computers

+Disciplines of HCI:

+- Interaction Design: Intuitive and engaging user interfaces
+- Human-Computer Interaction (HIC): Improving how users interact with computers
+- User Experience (UX) Design: Enhancing overall user satisfaction and ease of use
+- Requirements Engineering: Defining system functions and qualities

+We need to consider human abilities and capabilities as well as what they want/need.
+We must also consider how these might change in users over time.
+Factors:

+- Physiological Aspects: senses, movement, strength, fatigue, etc.
+- Cognitive Aspects: attention, memory, learning, cognitive load, etc.
+- Affective Aspects: emotional responses

+People are complex and unique so we can't predict every need or behaviour, which makes it impossible to design a product for everyone.
+Users will also struggle to articulate needs so what they want may differ to what they say.

+Techniques for considering users:

+- Scenarios
+  - Stories that describe how users interact with a system
+  - Help designers imagine how users will use the system in various ways
+- Personas
+  - Fictional characters that represent a typical user
+  - Based on real data about users

+### Usability